Questions about our government guarantee

 How strong are the finances of The Perth Mint?

-Whilst wholly-owned by the Government of Western Australia, The Perth Mint is a commercially focused business that is entirely self funded while still paying the Government the equivalent corporate income tax plus 75% of its after tax profits as a dividend.
-The key financial figures from the last six years in the table below demonstrate our finanical strength (all figures AUD millions).
+Whilst wholly-owned by the Government of Western Australia, The Perth Mint is a commercially focused business that is entirely self-funded while still paying the Government the equivalent corporate income tax plus 75% of its after tax profits as a dividend.

-For further information see our Annual Reports page.
+For key financial figures please see our Annual Reports page.

 How strong is the Government, and its guarantee?